OmniLayer/spec/README.md

 If the amount offered exceeds the number owned by the sending address, this indicates the user is offering to sell all of them.
 That amount will be reserved from the available balance for this address much like any other exchange platform.
 For instance: If an address owns 100 MSC and it creates a "Sell Order" for 100 MSC, then the address's available balance is now 0 MSC, reserving 100 MSC.
 Other outgoing Mastercoin transactions created while this order is still valid will be invalidated.

-An address cannot create a new Sell offer for a given currency identifier while there is an active Sell offer (one that has not been canceled or fully accepted and full payment received) from that address for that currency identifier.
+An address cannot create a new Sell Mastercoins for Bitcoins offer while that address has an active Sell Mastercoins for Bitcoins offer (one that has not been canceled or fully accepted and full payment received).

 Say you want to publish an offer to sell 1.5 Mastercoins for 1000 bitcoins.
 Doing this takes 34 bytes: